Mindhunter Season 3 Release Date | Netflix storyline, cast, delay - Mash Viral

 However, fans should not lose hope as there is a chance that the series will return at some point.

-A Netflix spokesman told Entertainment Weekly: “He (Fincher) may visit Mindhunter again in the future, but meanwhile felt that it wasn’t fair to keep the actors from looking for other work while he was doing new ones Discovered work for himself. “
+A spokesman for Netflix told Entertainment Weekly: “He (Fincher) may visit Mindhunter again in the future, but in the meantime felt that it wasn’t fair to keep the actors from looking for other work while he discovered new work for itself. “

 Previously, Fincher (via The Hollywood Reporter) had been reported to have five-season plans for Mindhunter, but this initial plan may not progress.